-- The costs and charges paid by members in the current arrangements are lower than the costs and charges that would be paid by members under the comparator arrangements. - The Default Lifestyle Strategy in the current arrangements has delivered investment above that of the comparators over the 1-year, 3-year, 5-year and 10-year periods for those members aged 55 and 45.
-Meanwhile a member aged 65 has seen lower investment returns over 3-year, 5-year and 10-year periods versus comparators (this is because the current default strategy is more conservative than the comparators' default arrangements in the final years before retirement due to a higher cash allocation versus the comparators). - Following a review of the DC arrangements in 2022, and the preferences of the membership believes that it is appropriate that the default strategy for members continues to target cash at retirement. - There is a suitably wide range of investment choices for members - The current arrangements do provide value for members
+- The costs and charges paid by members in the current arrangements are cheaper versus the comparator arrangements.
+The total expense ratios of the funds used in the current default lifestyle strategy all fall below the 0.75% charging cap. - The Default Lifestyle Strategy in the current arrangements has broadly investment returns above that of the comparators over all periods for those members aged 55 and 45.
+Meanwhile a member aged 65 has seen lower investment returns over 3-year, 5-year and 10-year periods versus comparators (this is because the current default strategy in the Scheme is more conservative than the comparators' default arrangements in the final years before retirement due to a higher cash allocation versus the comparators). - Following a review of the DC arrangements in 2022, and the preferences of the membership believes that it is appropriate that the default strategy for members continues to target cash at retirement. - There is a suitably wide range of investment choices for members - The current arrangements do provide value for members.